androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

 Candidates should be committed to ongoing learning and professional development, as well as being open to mentorship opportunities.
+This competency evaluates their dedication to personal growth and their ability to support the development of others.

 ### Lead Question